 Planning a road trip around Scotland

-- Drive the iconic North Coast 500 – Scotland’s most famous road trip takes in 500 miles around the north coast of Scotland taking in some of the most spectacular scenery in the world.
+- Do you want to drive the North Coast 500?
+Scotland’s most famous road trip takes in 500 miles around the north coast of Scotland taking in some of the most spectacular scenery in the world.
+Here is a perfect 7 day north coast 500 itinerary.

-- Explore the best bits of central Scotland and the highlands road trip – starting in Edinburgh, road trip to Loch Lomond, then head north to explore Scotland’s most famous glen, Glencoe and on to Loch Ness before returning via beautiful Perthshire.
+- Want to visit the Highlands of Scotland?
+Explore the best bits of central Scotland and the highlands road trip – starting in Edinburgh, road trip to Loch Lomond, then head north to explore Scotland’s most famous glen, Glencoe and on to Loch Ness before returning via beautiful Perthshire.

-- Get on a ferry and go island-hopping on the west coast – Grab a ferry hopping ticket from CalMac and sail from Skye to Mallaig, Kilchoan to Tobermory, and Craignure to Oban.
+- Thinking of going Island hopping?
+Get on a ferry and go island-hopping on the west coast – Grab a ferry hopping ticket from CalMac and sail from Skye to Mallaig, Kilchoan to Tobermory, and Craignure to Oban.

-- Discover the wilds of Wester Ross – With over 3000 square miles of soaring mountains and atmospheric glens, ancient Caledonian forest and wild beaches set against a backdrop of fjord-like lochs; Wester Ross is one of the world’s most spectacular, and remote, regions.
+- Really want to get off the beaten track and see Scotland’s west coast?
+Discover the wilds of Wester Ross – With over 3000 square miles of soaring mountains and atmospheric glens, ancient Caledonian forest and wild beaches set against a backdrop of fjord-like lochs; Wester Ross is one of the world’s most spectacular, and remote, regions.

 More Scotland itineraries

-- Explore Loch Lomond and The Cairngorms National Park
+- Explore Scotland’s National Parks – visit Loch Lomond and The Cairngorms National Park

 Scotland does accommodation brilliantly.
-From luxury hotels, airbnbs, glamping and camping there is so much choice.
+From luxury hotels to glamping and camping there is so much choice.
 However not everywhere is good – and prices can be very high.
 Here are my favourite places to stay in Scotland – tried and tested by us!

-- My complete list of places to stay in Scotland
+- My favourite places to stay in Scotland

-- 15 + fab places to stay in Scotland – and what to do there
+- 15 more fab places to stay in Scotland

 - Luxury and boutique hotels in Scotland